 We’ve got a mix of state parks, national parks and privately owned campgrounds that all want your family to have the best experience possible.
-So request that vacation at work, read up on our favorite Camping Hacks, and pick your new favorite campground from our mega list of reader-recommended summer getaways!

 Camping in Michigan with Kids

-This huge list has 40+ reader-recommended places to take kids camping in Michigan from the primitive to glamping-style and book your outdoor summer adventure today.
+This huge list has 50+ reader-recommended places to take kids camping in Michigan from the primitive to glamping-style and book your outdoor summer adventure today.

 Every campground is different and exploring each is part of the fun.
 Some range from rustic with no water or electricity hookups and others have ‘all the comforts of home‘ amenities.
 Whether you are a seasoned camper or looking to take your family camping for the first time, there are a number of great options all around Michigan (and a few in bordering states).

 This post lists reader favorites along with comments about why they love these campgrounds for their families.

 Some of these facilities are more for RV-camping families, while some are better suited for hardcore campers who leave their technology at home.

 Get the family ready to unplug, make s’mores, and enjoy the great outdoors.

 Did we miss one?
 Please leave us a comment and tell us about your favorite campgrounds in Michigan for families!